squidfunk/mkdocs-material/docs/plugins/blog.md

     ---

-    __Your blog loads faster as smaller images are shipped to your users__
+    __Your blog loads faster as smaller images are served to your users__

 -   :material-tag-text: &nbsp; __[Built-in tags plugin][tags]__